GSA/fpki-guides/pages/fpki_cas.md

 The Federal PKI is a network of hundreds of certification authorities (CAs) that are either _root_, _intermediate_ or _issuing_ CAs. <!--Capitalize or lowercased preferred? (consistency)-->

 Any CA in the Federal PKI may be referred to as a _Federal PKI CA_.
-The three highest level CAs in the Federal PKI hierarchy are the **Federal PKI Trust Infrastructure CAs,** which are operated and managed by the Federal PKI Management Authority (FPKIMA) program office:
+The three highest level CAs in the Federal PKI hierarchy are the **_Federal PKI Trust Infrastructure CAs_**, which are operated and managed by the Federal PKI Management Authority (FPKIMA) program office:

 * [Federal Common Policy Certification Authority](#federal-common-policy-certification-authority)
 * [Federal Bridge Certification Authority](#federal-bridge-certification-authority)